-PRELIMINARY RESPONSE ON BEHALF OF INDIACAST DISTRIBUTION PRIVATE LIMITED TO THE CONSULTATION PAPER ON DRAFT QOS PROMULGATED BY TRAI ON OCTOBER 10, 2016, ON THE DRAFT STANDARDS OF QUALITY OF SERVICE AND CONSUMER PROTECTION (DIGITAL ADDRESSABLE SYSTEMS) REGULATIONS, 2016 ("Draft QoS Regulations").
+PRELIMINARY RESPONSES ON BEHALF OF TV18 BROADCAST LIMITED AND ITS SUBSIDIARIES, VIACOM 18 MEDIA PRIVATE LIMITED, AETN18 MEDIA PRIVATE LIMITED, PANORAMA TELEVISION PRIVATE LIMITED AND IBN LOKMAT NEWS PRIVATE LIMITED TO THE CONSULTATION ON THE DRAFT STANDARDS OF QUALITY OF SERVICE AND CONSUMER PROTECTION (DIGITAL ADDRESSABLE SYSTEMS) REGULATIONS, 2016 ("Draft Qos Regulations") ISSUED BY TRAI ON OCTOBER 10, 2016.

-At the outset, it is submitted that in order to achieve efficiency, transparency and neutrality at digital distribution platform's end, inter-alia, for ensuring protection of interests of all stakeholders in the value chain (including end consumers), it is of paramount importance that Draft QoS Regulations should be first verifiably implemented and tested.
+At the outset, it is submitted that in order to achieve efficiency, transparency and neutrality at digital distribution platform's end, inter-alia, for ensuring protection of interests of all stakeholders in the value chain (including end consumers), it is of paramount importance that the Draft QoS Regulations should be first verifiably implemented and tested.
 Further, it is only after successful implementation and assessment of the Draft QoS Regulations that the draft Telecommunication (Broadcasting and Cable Services) (Eighth) (Addressable Systems) Tariff Order, 2016 (with proposed amendments) ("Draft Tariff Order") and the draft Telecommunication (Broadcasting and Cable Services) Interconnection (Addressable Systems) Regulations, 2016 (with proposed amendments) ("Draft Interconnection Regulations") should come into force.

 Our comments to the Draft QoS Regulations are without prejudice to our rights and contentions, including in any ongoing or future litigations, and we reserve our rights to modify, change and submit further comments or counter comments to clarify our position on the issues under this Consultation Paper on Draft QoS Regulations.
-Further, our comments to the Draft QoS Regulations are in addition to and not in derogation of our submissions made in our response dated June 17, 2016 that was filed by us to TRAI's consultation paper titled 'Consultation Paper on Issues related to Quality of Services in Digital Addressable Systems and Consumer Protection' dated May 18, 2016.
+Further, our comments to the Draft QoS Regulations are in addition to and not in derogation of the submissions made by our agent, IndiaCast Distribution Private Limited on June 17, 2016 in its response to TRAI's consultation paper titled 'Consultation Paper on Issues related to Quality of Services in Digital Addressable Systems and Consumer Protection' dated May 18, 2016.
 By way of abundant caution, we state that submissions made in the said response are reiterated and may be deemed to be forming part of the present comments, and that they are not being repeated herein for the sake of brevity.

 It is respectfully submitted that verifiable implementation of the Draft QoS Regulations by TRAI ought to be a condition precedent before any attempt is made by the TRAI to implement the Draft Tariff Order and/or the Draft Interconnection Regulations.
 It is also submitted that unless TRAI ensures existence of proper infrastructure and compliance of Draft QoS Regulations at the end of distributors of TV channels, any attempt to implement the Draft Tariff Order and/or the Draft Interconnection Regulations will have an adverse and cascading effecting on all stakeholders.
-In this regard, it is submitted that TRAI does not seem to have done any exercise on a pan-India level to ascertain whether or not distributors of TV channels are in a position to implement the Draft QoS Regulations, or for that matter to evaluate if distributors of TV channels are even following the existing QoS regulations framed by TRAI.
+In this regard, it is submitted that TRAI does not seem to have done any exercise at a pan-India level to ascertain whether or not distributors of TV channels are in a position to implement the Draft QoS Regulations, or for that matter to evaluate if distributors of TV channels are even following the existing QoS regulations framed by TRAI.